Cannington, Somerset

-Cannington is a village and civil parish 3 mi northwest of Bridgwater in the Sedgemoor district of Somerset, England.
+Cannington is a village and civil parish 3 mi northwest of Bridgwater in Somerset, England.
 It lies on the west bank of the River Parret, and contains the hamlet of Edstock.

 History

 The parish formerly included part of the village of Combwich, with its port and ferry terminal.
 In 1881 the parish contained 4980 acre.

 The Saxon name of this village was Caninganmaersees or Cantuctone.
 Cantuc was an Old English word for a ridge, ton a settlement.

-The Battle of Cynwit took place in 878, and Cannington Camp, a Bronze Age and Iron Age hill fort, (also called Cynwir or Cynwit Castle) has been suggested as the most likely location for it.
+Cannington Camp, a Bronze Age and Iron Age hill fort, (also called Cynwir or Cynwit Castle) has been suggested as the most likely location for it.

 The Cannington Camp site, of recognized archaeological importance, has been partly destroyed by Castle Hill Quarry in its limestone quarrying activities.

+It's a possible site of the 878 Battle of Cynwit.

-It was the site of a Benedictine nunnery, founded by Robert de Courcy about 1140, which survived until the dissolution of the monasteries.
-The nunnery owned significant land in the area.
-The site is now Cannington Court which incorporates some remains of the Priory.
+It was the site of Cannington Priory, a Benedictine nunnery founded by Robert de Courcy about 1140.

 The lords of the manor were the Clifford family including Hugh Clifford, 2nd Baron Clifford of Chudleigh.
 Gurney Manor, a 13th-century manor house with an attached chapel wing, had been converted into flats but is now supported by the Landmark Trust and is available as holiday accommodation.
 A manor house was also built at Blackmore Farm, with its own chapel, around 1480 for Thomas Tremayll.

-Cannington was part of the hundred of Cannington.
+Cannington was the centre of its own hundred.

+Education

 The Cannington Centre for Land-based Studies was formerly known as Cannington College, which was established in 1921, but now forms part of Bridgwater College.
 The village is also home to Brymore Academy.

+Economy

+Shops present in the village include;